MetricSign

 Common causes

-• 1A deployment script drops an object that was already dropped in a previous deployment run
+• 1A deployment script drops an object that was already removed in a previous run — common when CI/CD pipelines retry failed releases or when the same migration runs on multiple environments without state tracking.

 How to fix it